krancour/brignext/PROPOSAL.md

 ### High Level Architecture

-With a few cross-cutting concerns such as access control notwithstanding, the proposed architecture fundamentally decomposes Brigade into three distinct sub-systems-- record keeping, event handling, and log aggregation with a service layer to coordinate among these three.
+With a few cross-cutting concerns such as access control notwithstanding, the proposed architecture logically decomposes Brigade into three distinct sub-systems-- record keeping, scheduling, and loging with a service layer to coordinate among these three.
 The service layer will be exposed to clients via secure HTTP endpoints that implement a RESTful API.
 An API client will be made available as a Go package.

 N.B.: Brigade 1.x has a read-only API that is utilized by Kashti only.
-(Kashti is the web-based, read-only Brigade dashboard.)
+(Kashti is the web-based, read-only Brigade 1.x dashboard.)
 The API referenced above is a _new_ one for use by all Brigade 2.0 components, gateways, and clients so as to abstract all of those away from underlying technology choices.

+### The Domain Model

 ### Record Keeping

+The record keeping subsystem will handle persistence for domain objects such as projects and events.
+Document-based storage is proposed since relatiely few relationships exist between domain objects and among those relationships that do exist, composition is highly favored. i.e. A relational database is unlikely to yield any significant advantages.

+Further, MongoDB is recommended based on several factors:

+1. Permissive license
+1. Deployable in-cluster
+1. Managed instances available from numerous vendors
+1. Deployable in wide array of configurations to cover both evaluation/development use _and_ production use
+1. Demonstrated ability to scale
+1. Atomic updates to single documents without the need for transactions
+1. Distributed transactions available when needed (in some configurations)
+1. Widespread developer familiarity

-### Event Handling
+### Scheduling

+The scheduling subsystem will provide a synchronous interface for managing the underlying workload execution substrate-- which will be Kubernetes, exclusively.
+Additionally, it will provide an agent to asynchronously handle events by orchestating workload execution on the substrate.

+The synchronous interface will effect immediate changes to the substrate wherever those changes can be applied in real-time and with minimal resource utilization.
+For instance, event creation or cancelation may occur in real-time, while _event-handling_ may be deferred to the asynchronous agent.

+To bridge the gap between the synchronous and asynchronous components of this subsystem, a message bus capable of ensuring reliable transmission of messages with at-least-once delivery guarantees will be required.

+No specific recommendation is made at this time, but the message bus selected should have most, if not all of these qualities:

+1. Permissive license
+1. Deployable in-cluster
+1. Managed instances available from numerous vendors
+1. Deployable in wide array of configurations to cover both evaluation/development use _and_ production use
+1. Demonstrated ability to scale
+1. Widespread developer familiarity

-### Log Aggregation
+### Logging

+The logging subsystem will utilize an agent-per-substrate-node deployment model to aggregate logs from worker and job containers and persist them in some data store.
+Another component of the subsystem will make these logs available on a read-only basis via the Brigade API.

+Fluentd is recommended for log aggregation.

+N.B.
+The log-agent-per-substrate-node deployment model will, in aggregate, consume an undesireable amount of resources in any cluster (large or small) that is not used exclusively for Brigade.
+In light of this, it is recommended that only a _subset_ of a cluster's nodes are designated for the execution of Brigade workers and jobs.

 ### Securing the API

+In contrast to Brigade 1.x, the design proposed here does not have Brigade clients communicating directly with the Kubernetes API server.
+By requiring Brigade 2.0 clients to communicate with a Brigade API instead, the implicit delegation of authentication and authorization to the Kubernetes API server comes to an end and must be replaced with other access control measures.

+#### Authentication

+Authentication is not, in and of itself onerous to implement, but orthogonal concerns such as user registraton and password reset functionality can be.
+Such features additionally increase the footprint of Brigade's infrastructure dependencies in that they rely on outbound email for purposes of identity verification.
+Wishing to avoid both the development effort and the additional dependencies, the maintainers propose utilizing [OpenID Connect](https://openid.net/connect/) in order to delegate authentication (of human users) to trusted identity providers such as Azure Active Directory or Google Identity Platform.

+The following sequence diagram depicts a human user logging into Brigade using the CLI.
+The initial request to log in returns an opaque and as-yet-unactivated bearer token as well as a URL that the human user can navigate to using their web browser in order to complete authentication using their trusted identity provider.
+Completion of that process results in bearer token _activation_.
+All subsequent user interactions with Brigade will present the bearer token as proof of authentication.
+Bearer tokens will expire periodically.

+`<< sequence diagram goes here >>`

+To prevent the dependency on an identity provider from becoming an impedence to evaluation (aka "tire kicking") and local development, as well as to facilitate initial setup (only) of Brigade on _shared_ clusters, it is proposed that "root" access to Brigade may be selectively enabled / disabled at the time of deployment / re-deployment / upgrade.

+Non-human users-- such as event gateways-- will utilize service accounts that human Brigade administrators may manage directly using the CLI/API.
+Service accounts will authenticate by means of non-expiring, but revokable, bearer tokens.

+Lastly, the scheduling agent is, necessarily, a special class of user that can carry out operations disallowed for _all_ other users (including "root").
+These include updating the observed status of an executing worker or job.
+Being a special class of user, the controller will authenticate to the API using a shared secret that is mutually agreed upon at the time of deployment / re-deployment / upgrade.

+To prevent session hijacking by means of root password theft or bearer token theft, Brigade API servers in remote clusters must secure traffic using HTTPS.

+#### Authorization

+With authorization concerns no longer implicitly delegted to the Kubernetes API server, Brigade 2.0 will need to provide its own access control model.

+To be continued...

+#### Preventing Escalation of Privileges

 ### Non-Goals